The Monsterizer

 • Git: Version control.

-• Jest: Unit testing.
+• Jest / Vitest: Unit testing.
 I take test coverage and testability very seriously.

 • React: UI framework.